pgorman/dangerjaunt/dangerjaunt.md

 Rousting a vampire from her claustrophobic tomb could fill an evening.
 Discovering the secrets of a ruined underwater city offers a dozen play sessions spread over weeks.

-As the party of players characters campaign from one adventure to another, exploring the referee's imagined world, they evolve into unique and memorable heroes.
+As the party of player characters campaign from one adventure to another, exploring the referee's imagined world, they evolve into unique and memorable heroes.

 # Characters #